RedPillGroup/react-native-iron-source/README.md

 });
 ```

-### IronSourceRewardedVideo.isRewardedVideoPlacementCapped
+### IronSourceRewardedVideo.isRewardedVideoPlacementCapped(PlacementName)
 Check if a reward video placement is capped.
-Return a boolean.
+Take a string corresponding to the placement desired and return a boolean.
+If a wrong placement name is given, the function is applied to the default placement configured.

 ```javascript
   async isRewardedVideoPlacementCapped(placementName) {